decoy/blog2/contents/posts/2018-10-22-choice-of-priorities.md

   date: '2018-10-22 14:17:40',
   tags: ['agile'],
   blurb: `Recently my daily feed was filled with a discussion about "What's more important?
+Writing maintainable software, or shipping software?"`,
-Writing maintainable software, or shipping software?"`, });
+  description: "What's more important?
+Writing maintainable software, or shipping software?", });
 ```